MRALYTICS/Accenture-virtual-data-analytics-experience/README.md

 #Tasks carried out on Microsoft excel.

-I wrote queries to carry out data cleaning in MS SQL Server, I also wrote to model the datasets by creating connections using SQL JOINS.
-Lastly I wrote queries to analyze and generate insights into the client’s data sets.

-You can check out my work on SQL by hitting on this link which will direct you to my GitHub Repository.
+I used the powerquery in e.

-Analysis and Insights (Visualizations and Dashboard).

-From a total of 16 different content categories, the top 5 contents include animals, science, healthy eating, technology, and food.
+Analysis and Insights (Visualizations and Dashboard) From a total of 16 different content categories, the top 5 contents include animals, science, healthy eating, technology, and food.
 With contents on animals topping the charts with a total score of about 75,000 points.

 In terms of percentage share of popularity amongst the top 5 content categories, animals has a popularity percentage share of 21.36%, followed by science with a popularity percentage share of 20.28%, healthy eating and food are in 3rd and 5th place respectively, with each having a popularity percentage share of 19.76% and 19% respectively.